 COVID-19 Safety Guidelines

-- Frequent and thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters
+- Thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters

 All visitors are required to: